Contemplating today's Gospel

 “Love your enemies, and pray for those who persecute you”

 Fr.
-Joan COSTA i Bou (Barcelona, Spain)Today's Gospel exhorts us to the most perfect love.
-Love wants to do well to others, and here lies our personal fulfillment.
-We do not love for our own sake, but for the sake of doing well to our neighbor and in doing it we improve as persons.
-The II Vatican Council said: “man cannot fully find himself except through a sincere gift of himself.”
-That’s what Saint Therese of the Infant Jesus meant when speaking about “making an holocaust of our life.”
-Love is a human vocation; our whole behavior, to be truly human, has to be the expression of the reality of our being while fulfilling our vocation for love.
-Saint John Paul II wrote: “Man cannot live without love.
-He remains a being that is incomprehensible for himself, his life is senseless, if love is not revealed to him, if he does not experience it and make it his own, if he does not participate intimately in it.”
+Joan COSTA i Bou (Barcelona, Spain)Today the Gospel exhorts us to the most perfect love.
+To love is to desire the good of the other, and this is the basis of our personal fulfilment.
+We do not love for the sake of our own good, but for the sake of the beloved, and in so doing we grow as persons.
+The Second Vatican Council affirmed that man “cannot fully find himself except through a sincere gift of himself.”
+This is what St. Therese of the Child Jesus meant when she asked us to make our lives a holocaust.
+Love is the human vocation.
+All our behavior, to be truly human, must manifest the reality of our being, fulfilling the vocation to love.
+As John Paul II wrote, “Man cannot live without love.
+He remains a being that is incomprehensible for himself, his life is senseless, if love is not revealed to him, if he does not encounter love, if he does not experience it and make it his own, if he does not participate intimately in it.”

-Love has its foundation and reaches its highest form in God's love in Christ.
-We are invited to a dialogue with God.
-We exist for the love of God, Who created us, and for the love of God which keeps us, “for man would not exist were he not created by God's love and constantly preserved by it; and he cannot live fully according to truth unless he freely acknowledges that love and devotes himself to His Creator” (II Vatican Council); this is the most important reason of its dignity.
-In other words, human love must remain under the custody of Divine Love, which is where it comes from, where it finds its reflection and brings it to its fullest.
-This is why, love, when truly human, loves with God's heart and can even embrace its foe.
-Otherwise, one does not truly love.
-To such an extent that the exigency of our giving ourselves sincerely, becomes a divine precept: “So be perfect, just as your heavenly Father is perfect.”
-(Mt 5:48).
+Love has its foundation and its fullness in the love of God in Christ.
+The human person is invited to dialogue with God.
+He exists for the love of God who created him and for the love of God who preserves him; “he cannot live fully according to truth unless he freely acknowledges that love and devotes himself to His Creator” (Second Vatican Council): this is the highest reason for his dignity.
+Human love must therefore be guarded by divine Love, which is its source, in which it finds its model and brings it to fullness.
+For these reasons, love, when it is truly human, loves with the heart of God and embraces even its enemies.
+If not, one does not truly love.
+Hence the demand for a sincere gift of self becomes a divine precept: “So be perfect, just as your heavenly Father is perfect” (Mt 5:48).

 Thoughts on Today's Gospel